zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     ![The Andriod emulator run button is highlighted in the Visual Studio toolbar.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image171.png "Visual Studio Toolbar")

     a.
-Alternately, you can right-click on the CIMobile.Droid project, select Debug, then select **Start new instance**.
+Alternately, you can right-click on the CIMobile.Droid project, select Debug, then select **Start new instance**

-3. The Android emulator should appear, and then launch the PolicyConnect app within
+3. The Android emulator should appear, and then launch the PolicyConnect app within.

     ![Screenshot of the Android emulator.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image172.png "Android emulator")

-4. Click the **Sign In...** button to begin.
+4. Select the **Sign In...** button to begin.

 5. You will be presented with an Azure AD login window.
 Enter the login credentials for the Contoso User account ( **contosouser@\<your tenant\>.onmicrosoft.com)** and enter the password you created.
 After authentication is complete, you should see a list of policyholders.
 You cannot interact with the records in any way for this demo.